 Do I need a tankless water heater filter?

 When scale forms along the heating elements within a water heater, the heater loses efficiency.
-When a demand for hot water is initiated, the heating elements are forced to heat up the calcified crust of scale in addition to the heating element, causing them to expend extraneous effort.
-A build-up of scale will make the transfer of heat within the heater much more difficult.
+When a demand for hot water is initiated, the heating elements are forced to heat up the calcified crust of scale in addition to the heating element, causing them to expend more energy than normal.
+A buildup of scale will make the transfer of heat within the heater much more difficult.
 The unit is forced to work twice as hard to achieve the optimal temperature range.
 This puts a significant strain on the heater.
 A scale-ridden tankless heater will overexert itself during operation.
 This will inevitably cause the unit to fail far sooner than its expected lifespan.
 Furthermore, this wasted energy runs counterintuitive to the motivation behind installing a tankless system to begin with.
 All your energy savings will be lost if the machine is coated in scale.

 Tankless water heaters are particularly vulnerable against hard water.
 When the water is heated, the calcium and magnesium will emerge as scale much faster.
 Hot water aids in mineral content converting into a solid form.
 Tankless heaters and storage-tank water heaters alike are very likely to become choked by scale.
 Other hot water-using appliances, like dishwashers, laundry machines, and showerheads, are also prime targets for scale build-up if left undefended.

-How do tankless water heater filters work?
+Types of tankless water heater filters

 TAC (Template-Assisted Crystallization)